 - Late entries will be accepted until December 2nd, 2016 (The Late Deadline has been extended to December 5th!).
 Late submission fees are $100 for films under 30 minutes and $150 for films over 30 minutes.

 - All Films must be submitted according to the guidelines listed in Section II: Submission Guidelines and must be uploaded by the deadline to qualify.
 Submission deadline is November 5th, 2016 or December 2nd, 2016 if registering as a late entry.

 - Films will be selected based on excellence in their work and alignment with the Festival guidelines and objectives as explained in Section V: Film Submission Considerations.

 - Filmmakers may submit multiple Films, however, each Film must be accompanied by its own entrance fee and submission form.
-Multiple short Films that have been registered can be combined on a single DVD if applicable.

 - Once the Films have been reviewed and the selection process is complete, Filmmakers will be notified using the contact information included in the submission form.
 It is the sole responsibility of the Filmmaker to insure that the Festival has the necessary and correct contact information.

 - The Festival is under no obligation to provide feedback on individual Films or on the selection process.